wdwgonzales/TCOPE/README.md

 <br />
 <br />

 Gonzales, Wilkinson Daniel Wong.
-2023.
+In press.
 Broadening horizons in the diachronic and sociolinguistic study of Philippine English with the Twitter Corpus of Philippine Englishes (TCOPE). _English World-Wide_, John Benjamins.

 <br />
 <br />